rspamd/rspamd.com/doc/configuration/selectors.md

 ### Null values

-If data transformation function or **any** transform function returns `nil` selector is completely ignored.
+If data transformation function or **any** transform function returns `nil`, selector is completely ignored.
 For example, this property is utilised in `in` and `not_in` transformation functions.
 Here is a sample config for `ratelimit` module that uses `in` transformation combined with `id` to drop the original string.

 ```
 user_workdays = {